PES Modern College of Engineering, Pune

 PES Modern College of Engineering, Pune, popularly known as Modern or MCOE, is a Private Engineering Institute located in Pune, Maharashtra.
 The college is approved by All India Council of Technical Education(AICTE), New Delhi, Directorate of Technical Education(DTE), and Government of Maharashtra and is permanently affiliated to University of Pune, complying to all norms and standards of Engineering education.
-It is UGC recognized under 2(f) and 12(B) and NAAC accredited Grade "A" college.
+It is UGC recognized under 2(f) and 12(B) and NAAC accredited Grade "A++" college.
 In 2019, the Institute received an NBA accreditation for 3 years.
 It has also been awarded as the "Best College in the Urban area" by the University of Pune in the year 2012.

 Institute history

 Progressive Education Society's Modern College of Engineering(also known as MCOE) is located in Pune, Maharashtra.
 It was established in the year 1999.
 It is approved by the All India Council of Technical Education (AICTE), Directorate of Technical Education (DTE) and is affiliated to Savitribai Phule Pune University.
-It is recognised by the University Grants Commission (UGC) and accredited by NAAC with a Grade “A”.
 The college offers undergraduate programmes in eight disciplines of Engineering and various postgraduate programmes.

-The college is also awarded as the "Best College in the Urban Area" by the Savitribai Phule Pune University.
-The campus is spread over 12 acre of land with a high-speed Wi-Fi connection.
-The institute has four recognised research centres affiliated to the university.
-It has state-of-the-art infrastructure which includes spacious classrooms, well-equipped laboratories, computer centres, language laboratory, audio-video laboratory and central library, seminar hall, auditorium, etc. The institute also has sports and gymnasium facility for both boys and girls.
+The campus is spread over 12 acre of land.
+The institute has four research centres affiliated to the university.
+The institute also has sports and gymnasium facility for both boys and girls.